Avenging general's killing, Iran strikes at U.S. troops in Iraq, Trump weighs response

 “We must ensure the safety of our service members, including ending needless provocations from the Administration and demanding that Iran cease its violence.
 America & world cannot afford war,” U.S. House of Representatives Speaker Nancy Pelosi said on Twitter.

 In an apparently unrelated incident, a Ukrainian airliner with more than 160 people on board crashed on Wednesday soon after taking off from Tehran, killing all on board.
-The Ukrainian embassy said the cause was engine failure.

 Reporting by Ahmed Aboulenein in Baghdad, Parisa Hafezi and Babak Dehghanpisheh in Dubai, Phil Stewart, Steve Holland and Eric Beech in Washington, Michelle Nichols at the United Nations, Steve Scherer in Ottawa and Robin Emmott in Brussels, Writing by Edmund Blair and Angus MacSwan, Editing by Janet Lawrence